yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

     "./search.png"
     >}}

-One of the first improvements to be added by [PabloG02](https://github.com/PabloG02) is a {{< gh-hovercard "10534" "saves manager" >}} that can be accessed from settings.
+One of the first improvements added by [PabloG02](https://github.com/PabloG02) is a {{< gh-hovercard "10534" "save manager" >}} that can be accessed from the Settings.
 This makes importing and exporting saves very simple.
 Thank you!

 {{< imgs